 Most liquids have viscosities between 1 and 1,000 mPa s while gases have low viscosity, usually between 1-10 μPa s.
 The viscosity of water is about 1.0020 mPa s while the viscosity of blood is between 3 and 4 mPa s (lending new meaning to the saying that blood is thicker than water!)

-Cooking oils have viscosities between around 25-100 mPa s, while motor oil and machine oils have viscosities on the order of a few hundred mPa s.
+Cooking oils have viscosities between around 25 to 100 mPa s, while motor oil and machine oils have viscosities on the order of a few hundred mPa s.

 The air you breathe has a viscosity of about 18 μPa s.